Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item.md

 Adventuring gear, 5 gp

 Perfume comes in a 4-ounce vial.
-For 1 hour after applying Perfume to yourself, you have Advantage on Charisma (Persuasion) checks made to influence an Indifferent Humanoid within 5 feet of yourself.
+For 1 hour after applying Perfume to yourself, you have **:d20-adv: Advantage**{ .d20 } on Charisma (Persuasion) checks made to influence an Indifferent Humanoid within 5 feet of yourself.

 ---